How product configurators are changing the B2B sales landscape and why speed is the key to success

 Suitable alternatives if unavailable

-Documentation for decision processes
+Documentation for decision-making

 Business rules must be clearly defined: customer groups, discount tiers, minimum order quantities

-Architecture that Sells Instead of Astonishing
+Architecture that sells instead of impresses

 The technical implementation of a successful configurator follows the principle "simple for the user, robust in the background":

-Engine: Powerful calculation logic for variants and prices in real time
+Engine: powerful calculation logic for variants and prices in real time

-Backend Integration: Seamless connection to ERP, PIM, CRM, and CPQ systems
+Backend integration: seamless connection to ERP, PIM, CRM, and CPQ systems

-Standard requests are processed automatically
+Standard inquiries are handled automatically

 Start with a clearly defined use case

-Select a product segment with frequent, similar inquiries
+Choose a product segment with frequent, similar inquiries

 Define the minimum configuration process